michaelxzhang/serial_to_pcap/readme.txt

   4) IEC 60870-5-104
   5) Modbus TCP

-Note: This tool will call text2pcap that comes with Wireshark installation.
+Note: This tool will format the seleted captured serial traffic into the format that could be read by text2pcap, then call text2pcap to covert the file into pcapng.

-Default execute path is "C:\Program Files\Wireshark\text2pcap.exe".(Maybe consider put path in a text file)
+text2pcap.exe default execute path is "C:\Program Files\Wireshark\text2pcap.exe".(Maybe consider put this path in a text file)

 Input format: